• Home

 Some of the best appellations are as follows:

-• Santenay: this region in southern Cote de Beaune is best known for complex wines with deep colors
+• Santenay: this region in southern Côte de Beaune is best known for complex wines with deep colors

 • Pommard: the place produces intense and relatively robust pinot noir

-But pinot noir is not exclusive to France, and other excellent wines come from the USA and ‘Down Under’.
+But Pinot Noir is not exclusive to France, and other excellent wines come from the USA and 'Down Under'.

 California and Oregon

 Most American wine buyers prefer wine from the Northern regions.
-99.9 % of pinot noir wine in the US comes from California and Oregon.
+99.9 % of Pinot Noir wine in the US comes from California and Oregon.

 Australia and New Zealand

-These areas have some of the coolest climates for producing pinot noir.
-The Yarra valley in the coastal regions of Australia is best known for complex pinot which features such notes as eucalyptus, mint, and berry.
-In New Zealand, Central Otago produces spicy and earthy pinot which pairs well with grilled meals.
+These areas have some of the coolest climates for producing Pinot Noir.
+The Yarra Valley in the coastal regions of Australia is best known for complex pinot, which features such notes as eucalyptus, mint, and berry.
+In New Zealand, Central Otago produces spicy and earthy pinot, which pairs well with grilled meals.

 Blending

-Most wineries blend pinot noir with other wines of relatively inexpensive grapes.
+Most wineries blend Pinot Noir with other wines of relatively inexpensive grapes.
 They do so to make the wine more affordable.
-For instance, in the US, wineries are permitted to sell pinot noir wine that is blended with 25% of different grapes.
+For instance, in the US, wineries are permitted to sell Pinot Noir wine that is blended with 25% of different grapes.

-Such wines are only labelled as pinot noir and there are no indications of the blend.
+Such wines are only labelled as pinot noir, and there are no indications of the blend.
 They usually feature dark colours, more tannins, and fuller bodies.
 These blends are excellent, but if you want pure pinot, check the bottle label or the technical notes.
 However, every wine that is labelled Pinot Noir in Europe is 100% varietal.

-The availability of pinot wine and its relatively high price are the greatest hurdles of shopping for pinot noir.
+The availability of pinot wine and its relatively high price are the greatest hurdles to shopping for pinot noir.
 The truth is, the wine is not cheap.
 And even if you have the money to spend on pinot, its availability is limited.
-It’s very hard to come by and sometimes you need to wait for years for a mailing list of the wineries just to buy some bottles.
+It's very hard to come by, and sometimes you need to wait for years for a mailing list of the wineries just to buy some bottles.

 Fortunately, not every bottle of pinot needs to leave you bankrupt.
 Some of the best wines could just be right at the local wine or supermarket.
 The important thing is to do your research and talk to wine specialists for recommendations.
 Do not just pick a wine bottle because it looks cute.
 Here are some of the most recommended producers.